The Offence of Trespass in Victoria, Australia

 See our case studies for a case involving Trespass.

 If you are facing an allegation of Trespass, prompt legal advice is important.
-For an obligation free consultation call our office on 03 9668 7600 or provide further details via a case assessment.
+For an obligation free consultation contact us for a case assessment.